Insights & Research

 By Andrew Aitken, Executive Director, Center for Rural AI

-Rural Americans represent roughly 17% of the U.S. population — over 60 million citizens.
+Rural Americans represent roughly 14% of the U.S. population — about 46 million citizens.
 According to Brookings Metro's July 2025 analysis of national AI activity, rural counties account for 0.3% of U.S. AI job postings, 0.3% of AI patents, and 1.5% of AI-related bachelor's degrees.

 I started the Center for Rural AI because I believe this is one of the most consequential economic challenges in the country right now, and because I think the conventional framing around it is wrong.
 The dominant narrative treats rural communities as disadvantaged recipients who need urban tech companies to charitably extend their solutions outward.
 That framing gets the problem backward.